samuelazran/legacy-text-classification/README.rst

                 vect__token_pattern: u'(?u)\\b\\w\\w+\\b'

         The first part, is the classifier algorithm name.

 		The second part, is the range of parameters the system will try the classifier with.

 		The third part, is the log of the testing jobs (this part might take some time depending on the computing resources, the classifier is being tested with any combination of parameters on the dataset).

 		The forth part, is the best parameters for the classifier, along with the score of the tests the computer did with this parameters.

 		You should look over the results of the all classifiers and pick the the one with the best score.

-the package is being developed in my spare time.
+The package is being developed in my spare time.
 And I'll try maintain it and update the docs as much as I can.
 If you'd like to use or improve it, you are more than welcome to contact me at: samuel azran (in one word) at gmail.